steunix/passweaver-api/docs/index.md

   - a random key (PDEK) is automatically generated; this will be used to encrypt the data
   - another key (PKEK) is derived from the user password using PBKDF2 and a random seed (RSEED); this key is NOT stored into the database (only the RSEED is)
   - the PDEK is then encrypted (envelope encryption) with PKEK, and stored into the database
-  - The personal password (PPWD) is hashed (HPPWD), and this hash is stored in the db using bcrypt algo (to verify the user in the folder unlock process)
+  - The personal password (PPWD) is hashed (HPPWD) using bcrypt algo, and this hash is stored in the db
 - When user unlocks the personal folder providing his PPWD, the authentication JWT will be updated adding a claim with his 'personal data' (RSEED and PPWD)
-  - the RSEED and PPWD are encrypted with AES-256-ECB using a random key and a random i.v. initialized at application startup, forming the personal token (PTOKEN)
+  - the RSEED and PPWD are encrypted with AES-256-CBC using a random key and a random i.v. initialized at application startup, forming the personal token (PTOKEN)
   - the PTOKEN is added to the JWT
-  - this updated JWT needs to be used for subsequent calls in order to identify a user that actually unlocked the personal folder
+  - this updated JWT needs to be used for subsequent calls in order to identify a user who actually unlocked the personal folder
-  - **NOTE**: adding the (encrypted) password and seed in the JWT is needed because Passweaver API is stateless and sessionless, and the only way to reconstruct the PKEK is having the data in the JWT itself
+  - **NOTE**: adding the (encrypted) password and seed in the JWT is needed because Passweaver API is stateless and sessionless, and the only way to reconstruct the PKEK is having the data forming it in the JWT itself
 - When a user wants to access a personal folder, the password hash is validated against the stored hash (HPPWD) in order to grant access

 Then, when creating an item in a personal folder: